robinhood/faust/docs/introduction.rst

 Design considerations
 =====================

-- Modern Python
+Modern Python
     Faust uses modern Python 3 features such as ``async``/``await`` and type annotations.
 You can take advantage of type annotations when writing Faust applications, but this is not mandatory.

-- Library
+Library

-    Faust is designed to be used as a library, this way you can embed it in any existing Python program.
-Faust includes helpers that make it easy to run applications without boilerplate, like the :program:`faust` command-line program, the `@app.task` decorator,
+    Faust is designed to be used as a library, and embeds into any existing Python program, while also including helpers that make it easy to deploy applications without boilerplate.
-    but it really is a library you can drop into any Python program.

-- Live happy, die hard
+Live happy, die hard
     Faust is programmed to crash on encountering an error such as losing the connection to Kafka.
 This means error recovery is up to supervisor tools such as `supervisord`_, `Circus`_, or one provided by your Operating System.

+Extensible
+    Faust abstracts away storages, serializers and even message transports, to make it easy for developers to extend it with new capabilities, and integrate into your existing systems.

 .. _`supervisord`: http://supervisord.org